kyma-project/website/content/blog-posts/2022-10-20-release-notes-2.8/index.md

 ### Monitoring

-In this release, we also updated Prometheus `node-exporter` to version 1.4.0.
+In this release, we also updated the Prometheus `node-exporter` to version 1.4.0, and `kube-state-metrics` to version 2.6.0.

-See the [`node-exporter` release notes](https://github.com/prometheus/node_exporter/releases) for more details.
+For more details, see the release notes for [`node-exporter`](https://github.com/prometheus/node_exporter/releases) and [`kube-state-metrics`](https://github.com/kubernetes/kube-state-metrics/releases/tag/v2.6.0).

 ### Logging